-This interactive session considers the significance of the River Mersey and Liverpool's geographical location, and how trade and immigration helped it develop into one of the world's leading port cities.
+This interactive workshop considers the significance of the River Mersey and Liverpool's geographical location, and how trade and immigration helped it develop into one of the world's leading port cities.

 Gateway to the world can be booked on Tuesdays and Thursdays at 10.15am, 11.30am and 1.15pm.